OldOwl-is-Ok/OldOwl-is-Ok/README.md

 I thank everyone in the community who strive to make all existing knowledge accessible and I hope to be an active part of this group.

 Hugs.

+P.S.
+I'll improve this text when I learn a little Markdown.